-How to Boost Your Finances
+How to Boost Your Personal Finances

 Earning money outside of your 9 to 5 isn’t a new idea.
 However, the popularity of a “side hustle” has grown exponentially in recent years.
 By getting a second job on the side or turning a hobby into a money-maker, you can relieve some of the financial stress in your home.

-If earning more money — in the form of a raise or even starting a side hustle — isn’t an option, you’ll have to simply spend less of what you already bring home in order to improve your financial outlook.
+If earning more money — in the form of a raise or even starting a side hustle — isn’t an option, you’ll have to simply spend less of what you already bring home in order to improve your financial issues.

 One way to spend less each month without a dramatic shift in your family’s lifestyle is to look at reducing the existing expenses.